JWT Security: How JSON Web Tokens Work and How They Get Abused

 How the signature works

 The signature is what makes a JWT trustworthy.
-Two families are common:
+The common families:

 - HS256 (HMAC + SHA-256).
 A symmetric secret: the same key signs and verifies.
 Simple, but anyone who can verify can also forge, so the secret must stay on your servers.